octo-technology/OpenTezos/docs/dapp/front.md

 export const NETWORK = 'edo2net';
 ```

-Our smart contract is deployed on edonet: the network is therefore set to `edo2net`.
+Our smart contract is deployed on _Edonet_: the network is therefore set to `edo2net`.

 We can now use the `useConnect` callback.
-We define a `ConnexionButton` component, that will execute a connexion callback when clicked.
+We define a `ConnexionButton` component that will execute a connexion callback when clicked.
-The application connects the wallet to the specified `NETWORK` (edonet in our case).
+The application connects the wallet to the specified `NETWORK` (_Edonet_ in our case).
-We add the option `forcePermission: true` to force a new connexion if the button is clicked with an already authenticated user
+We add the option `forcePermission: true` to force a new connexion if the button is clicked with an already authenticated user:
 ```typescript jsx
 function ConnexionButton() {
   const connect = useConnect()